 - The cost includes both money and time and covers everything – the certification, the 3rd party audit and your work to become certified

-As stated, we deliver all eight components mentioned above to our clients.
+We deliver all eight components mentioned above to our clients.

 We enjoy a 100% client renewal rate – every year, every client has a decision to make and every year, every client has renewed.